tsgoten/cs70-website/policies.md

 ### Exam Attendance Policy

-You must attend all exams in order to pass the class.
+You must attend all exams to pass the class.
 We will consider granting an incomplete given extenuating circumstances that are communicated to course staff.
 Simply not attending the final exam does not ensure an automatic failure or the granting of an incomplete.

-### Materials
+## Materials

 All materials will be on [the front page](https://www.eecs70.org/).